kryzp/magpie/README.md

 ## Roadmap

 ### Planned Features (in rough order of what's next)
-- Flesh out the animation system, make it more intergrated.
 - Physically Based Bloom
 - ImGui Integration (C bindings)
 - SSAO (horizon-based none of that random hemisphere stuff)